twigphp/Twig/doc/sandbox.rst

         // ...
     }

-Marked filters, functions, and tags are skipped by the sandbox security check entirely, so they incur no runtime overhead, and they do not need to be listed in the ``SecurityPolicy`` allow-lists.
+Marked filters, functions, tests, and tags are skipped by the sandbox security check entirely, so they incur no runtime overhead, and they do not need to be listed in the ``SecurityPolicy`` allow-lists.

 The sandbox assumes that attackers control template source, not the Twig